eth-brownie/brownie/docs/api-network.rst

         >>> erc223.transfer
         <OverloadedMethod object 'ERC223Token.transfer'>

     Individual methods are mapped to keys that correspond to the function input types.
-Input types can be given as a single comma-seperated string or a tuple of strings. ``uint`` and ``uint256`` are equivalent.
+Input types can be given as a single comma-separated string or a tuple of strings. ``uint`` and ``uint256`` are equivalent.

     .. code-block:: python